mervehmv/MCMC/README.md

 samples = langevin_mcmc(num_samples, step_size)
 ```

-Plot the histogram of the second half of the chain vs. the true Gaussian density.
+Plots the histogram of the second half of the chain vs. the true Gaussian density.
 This illustrates how the ULA samples approximate the target.

 ### 2.4.
 High-Dimensional Langevin MCMC for Multivariate Gaussians